-Advisory: Eligibility for College Level Reading, ENGL 101 and MATH 070.
+Advisory: Eligibility for College Level Reading, ENGL 101/ ENGL 101SL and MATH 070.

 The study of the characteristics of plant, animal, and synthetic fibers and their use in fabrics.
-The course includes information for the student concerning textile weaves and finishes, and the selection and care of fabrics for garments and household use. this course is suggested for prospective homesewers, family and consumer science majors, and those interested in the interior designing and/or clothing industries.
+The course includes information for the student concerning textile weaves and finishes, and the selection and care of fabrics for garments and household use.
+General textile testing procedures are demonstrated to emphasize or recommend the durability of the textile product for end use.
+This course is suggested for prospective home sewers, family and consumer science majors, and those interested in the interior designing and/or clothing industries.
 (CSU, UC, AVC)